tagae/btrfs-backup/cleanup.d/README.md

 Cleanup Filters
 ===============

-The filters in this directory describe the snapshots that are cleaned up by the `btrfs-backup-cleanup` command.
+The filters in the `cleanup.d` directory describe the snapshots that are cleaned up by the `btrfs-backup-cleanup` command.
 For instance,

     not today